Blatzar/scraping-tutorial/using_apis.md

 so if you can't even make requests to an API then this will not tell you how to do that.

 Refer to [starting.md](./starting.md) on how to make http/https requests.
+And yes, this guide expects you to have basic knowledge on both Python and Kotlin.

 ### Using an API (and parsing json)
 So, the API I will use is the [SWAPI](https://swapi.dev/). <br/>